mikamautnerrohde/researchproject/rp-project-manual.md

 # Grading
 Grading is based on three components: the experimental work, the final report on the project and the oral presentation on the project.
 Table 7 summarizes the different components, their relative contribution to the final grade and the minimum grade required per component.
 If a component is graded less than this minimum score, the project as a whole should be registered as 'NAV' (i.e. requirements not met).

+# Reflect on the process
+After _Research Project 1_ (but not _Research Project 2_), the student is expected to submit a reflection on the project.
+This should be done once the grade has been processed.
+The reflection yields personal learning objectives for _Research Project 2_.
+You can find the reflection form [here](https://forms.office.com/r/b5QbaKqjN1).

 ### Table 7 - Assessment forms

 | Component |Contribution to final grade| Graded by| Minimum grade |